Yashrajmotwani/tool_ise_iittp_2025/README.md

 > Code Review Helper or Code Review IIT

-to find our Extension on VS Code Extensions.
-Click on install.
+to find our Extension on VS Code Extensions

+3. Click on install Extension.

-3. To run and use extension on a Particular File:
+4. To run and use extension on a Particular File:

 > Ctrl + Shift + P